Troubleshooting Common AePS Issues for Pensioners

 What to Do First When You Have an Issue

-- Note Details: If you see an error message or a transaction ID, write it down.
-This information is helpful when you seek help.
+• Note Details: If you see an error message or a transaction ID, write it down.
+This information is helpful when you seek assistance.

-- Try Again: For issues like fingerprint or “transaction failed,” wait a few minutes and try the transaction again.
+• Try Again: For issues like fingerprint recognition or “transaction failed,” wait a few minutes and try the transaction again.

-- Check Basics: Quickly think if your Aadhaar is linked to the correct account and if your account is active.
+• Check Basics: Verify that your Aadhaar is linked to the correct account and that your account is active.

 Who to Contact for Help